Safer Sex Guidelines

 are made of polyurethane.

-against HIV.
+HIV.
 There are data that shows nonoynol-9 may increase the risk of HIV transmission,

 However, the CDC recommends that latex condoms, with or without spermicides, should